 The feet suffer numerous ailments today, related to shoes and the solution offered to remedy them is usually the insoles.

-But these do not correct the root of the problem, since the atrophy of the bones and/or muscles of our feet is due to the use of the wrong footwear.
+But these do not correct the root of the problem, since the atrophy of the bones and/or muscles of our feet are due to the use of the wrong footwear.

 In addition, conventional footwear is usually narrow at the tip, which causes deformities in the fingers that are very frequent and painful.
 The use of conventional footwear, due to its elevation in the soles and heels above all, affects the plantar fascia and reduces the range of motion of the ankle, which favors the wear of joints, muscles and bones, in addition to altering the body posture when walking or running, affecting especially the knees, hips and back.